Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 ### Database Modeling
 - *host_info:*
   - The usage of this table is to store the hardware data of each linux host.\
-    The table store nine types of information which are id, hostname, cpu_number, cpu_architecture, cpu_model,\
+    The table stored nine types of information which are id, hostname, cpu_number, cpu_architecture, cpu_model,\
     cpu_mhz, l2_cache, timestamp and total_mem.
   - The table has primary key constraint named host_info_pk which is id.\
     The table has unique constraint named host_info_un which is hostname.
 - *host_usage:*
   - The usage of this table is to store the usage of hardware data of each linux host.\
-    The table store seven types of information which are timestamp, host_id, memory_free, cpu_idle, cpu_kernel,\
+    The table stored seven types of information which are timestamp, host_id, memory_free, cpu_idle, cpu_kernel,\
     disk_io, disk_available.
   - The table has foreign key constraint named host_usage_info_fk which is host_id reference id in the host_info table.